2 year fixed mortgages

 Choose a 2 year fix if:

-you don’t want to commit to a mortgage rate for too long
+you do not want to commit to a mortgage rate for too long

 you want to know what you’ll pay every month for 2 years

-you plan to stay in your property for at least 2 years but might move after this time
+you plan to stay in your home for at least 2 years but might move after this time

 you might want to remortgage after 2 years